Henry W. Grady College of Journalism and Mass Communication

-The Grady College of Journalism and Mass Communication is a constituent college of the University of Georgia in Athens, Georgia, United States.
+The Grady College of Journalism and Mass Communication is a constituent college of the University of Georgia, a public land-grant research university, with the college's campus in Athens, Georgia, United States.
 Established in 1915, Grady College offers undergraduate degrees in journalism, advertising, public relations, and entertainment and media studies, and master's and doctoral programs of study.
 Grady has been ranked among the top five schools of journalism education and research in the U.S.

 The college is home to several prominent centers, awards, and institutes, including the Peabody Awards, recognized as one of the most prestigious awards in electronic journalism, the McGill Medal for Journalistic Courage, the James M. Cox Jr. Center for International Mass Communication Training and Research, the Center for Advanced Computer-Human Ecosystems, the New Media Institute, and National Press Photographers Association.

 History

 In 1915, Grady was founded as a school of journalism by Steadman Vincent Sanford, a young professor who later as president (1932–35) and chancellor (1935–45) of the University System of Georgia, was the architect of the modern University of Georgia.
 Classes were first held in the Academic Building near the university's iconic Arch just off Broad Street.
 Early courses included newspaper reporting and correspondence, editorial writing, history and principles of journalism, psychology of business procedure and newspaper advertising.
-In 1921, the school's name was changed to the Henry W. Grady School of Journalism in honor of university alumnus Henry W. Grady, an Athens native and white supremacist who served as part-owner and managing editor of the Atlanta Constitution in the 1880s.
+In 1921, the school's name was changed to the Henry W. Grady School of Journalism in honor of university alumnus Henry W. Grady, an Athens native who argued for the need for white supremacy in the post–Civil War South, who helped reintegrate the states of the Confederacy into the Union after the American Civil War, and who served as part-owner and managing editor of the Atlanta Constitution in the 1880s.